n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 ## Mark-phase

 - For each potential pointer `p` in stack
   - Check if `p` lies within address bounds of all pools.
   - If so, find page storing that pointer (using a hashmap from base pointers to pages)
-- If that slot lies in a pool and and that slot belongs to a pool whols element types may contain pointers that slot hasn't yet been marked scan that slot
+  - If that slot lies in a pool and and that slot belongs to a pool whols element types may contain pointers that slot hasn't yet been marked scan that slot.
 - Finally mark slot

-- Find first free slot (0) in pageSlotOccupancies bitarray of length using core.bitop.
-Use my own bitarray.
+- Find first free slot (0) in pageSlotOccupancies bitarray of length using `core.bitop`.
+Use my own bitarray implementation.

 ## Key-Question